Besides being our principle photographer, Jeff is also the author of several popular photography Kindle eBooks, all available on Amazon.

-This book introduces photographers to the wonderful world of medium format film photography.
+This, our most popular book, introduces photographers to the wonderful world of medium format film photography.
 It teaches how to select and use a medium format film camera, how to develop negatives and create digital images from the negatives.

 Get it here: Medium Format Photography by Jeff Stefan

 Check out the blog at mediumformat.pictures

 The Essentials of 35mm Film Photography